metalmachine76/metaltracker/MetalTracker.Trackers.Z1M1/readme.txt

 There are 11 maps you can select:

-Overworld (functional), the 9 dungeons (not yet functional), and Zebes (functional).
+Overworld, the 9 dungeons (partially functional), and Zebes.

 Map interaction is currently mouse-based only:

 - You can click and drag the map.
 - Clicking a room will select it and show the details for that room in the "Room Detail" panel.
 - Right-clicking applicable rooms will show a menu where you can choose an exit or destination to connect the room to.
 - Double-clicking a room will shade the room.
 Double-clicking again will remove the shade.
-Suggested use is to shade a room if you've collected the item there.
+Suggested use is to shade a room if you've collected the item there, explored the room, or don't care about it.

 Portal connections on the map are shown in green.
 Non-portal connections (such as shops, take-any-road, etc) will be shown in white.
 Items will be shown on the map with icons.